Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **cat** : Linux command to output the entire content of a file

 - **grep** : Linux command to select only the lines in a file matching a specific pattern

+- **pdfinfo** : Linux command to read the metadata of a PDF document

 - **chmod** : Linux command to hange the access permissions of a file (user/group/others for read/write/execute)